Extended Hamiltonian thermodynamics and Carroll contractions of AdS black holes: Finite fixed-generator Carroll contraction

 The pressure and volume scale oppositely,

 while their product has a finite variation:

 Consequently the extended first law has a finite nontrivial limit:

 In this sector the metric remains Carrollian in the \(c\to0\) limit.
 It is a zero-temperature, infinite-entropy contraction in which the products \(T\,\delta S\) and \(V\,\delta P\) remain finite.
-This makes precise, within the extended phase space, the incompressible thermodynamic behavior found in strict Carroll black holes \cite{Tadros:2024}.
+This connects, within the extended phase space, the incompressible thermodynamic behavior found in strict Carroll black holes \cite{Tadros:2024}.